rvanwijnen/spectral.js/README.md

 ![image3](/images/image3.png)

-There is also support for GLSL 3, this is available in spectral.glsl3().

 ## Contributing
 We welcome contributions from the community.
 If you find a bug or have a feature request, please open an issue on Github.